linuxpolska/rhsummit18-ansible-windows/lab01-azure_provisioning/README.md

 #### Summary:
 Duration: ~ 20 minutes.

+Ansible enables you to provision IaaS resources.
+This gives You an ability to automate Windows Server provisioning.
+Let's prepare a set of Windows VMs on Azure.
+We will use them for the rest of the workshop.

 #### Steps:
 ##### Configure Azure access credentials for Ansible
 * Log into `rhel7ansible` VM on Azure with `ssh`.